top of page

 You’re making great, great, progress!

-You’ll want to keep that email open because you’ll need to enter your username and password to install wordpress.
+You want to keep that email open because you will need to enter your username and password to install WordPress.

 On your control panel, scroll down and choose “Quick Install”.